glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Software

-Using \pkg{glmmPen} package, we fit a pGLMM that can accommodate a large number of features in the model and account the hetereogeneity in gene effects across studies.
-It is unclear \textit{a priori} which features will be fixed in their effects across studies versus random, and therefore we will use the \code{glmmPen} function to simultaneously select fixed and random effects from a set of candidate features. \cite{rashid2020} integrated gene expression data from each study using a binary rank transformation technique (Top Scoring Pairs or TSPs), which we use as our covariates in this example.
+Using \CRANpkg{glmmPen} package, we fit a pGLMM that can accommodate a large number of features in the model and account the hetereogeneity in gene effects across studies.
+It is unclear \textit{a priori} which features truly have a non-zero association with the outcome and which features truly have variation in their effects across studies.
+Therefore, we will use the \code{glmmPen} function to simultaneously select fixed and random effects from a set of candidate features. \cite{rashid2020} integrated gene expression data from each study using a binary rank transformation technique (Top Scoring Pairs or TSPs), which we use as our covariates in this example.
 To illustrate the concept of TSPs, let $g_{ki,A}$ and $g_{ki,B}$ be the raw expression of genes $A$ and $B$ in subject $i$ of group $k$.
 For each gene pair ($g_{ki,A}$, $g_{ki,B}$), the TSP is the indicator $I(g_{ki,A} > g_{ki,B})$ which specifies which gene of the two has higher expression in the subject.
 We denote a TSP predictor as ``GeneA\_GeneB''.
 A total of 50 binary TSP covariates are provided in the \code{basal} dataset available in the package.
 For illustration purposes, we randomly select 10 TSP covariates.
 Our goal is to identify TSPs that are associated with patient tumor subtype while accounting for study-level heterogeneity in gene effects.
 In each study subtype is defined a binary variable with two levels: basal-like or non-basal-like.
 Therefore, for this example, our example dataset consists of our matrix of covariates $X$, our subtype vector $y$ (a factor with two levels), and our study membership vector (a factor with four levels).

 Summary information about the data is included below.

 \begin{example} > library("glmmPen") > data("basal") > y = basal$y > set.seed(1618) > idx = sample(1:50, size = 10, replace = FALSE) > idx = idx[order(idx)] > X = basal$X[,idx] > colnames(X) \end{example} \begin{example} [1] "GPR160_CD109" "SPDEF_MFI2" "CHST6_CAPN9" "SLC40A1_CDH3" [5] "PLEK2_HSD17B2" "GPX2_ERO1L" "CYP3A5_B3GNT5" "LY6D_ATP2C2" [9] "MYO1A_FGFBP1" "CTSE_COL17A1" \end{example}